✓ Loan Options for Indian Students

 Loan insurance is compulsory for private lenders.
 It is 1% to 1.5% of the loan amount for private banks and 2% and more for NBFCs.

-Public banks can offer only up to 7.5 lakhs unsecured loans.
+Public banks can offer only up to 7.5 lakhs of unsecured loans.
 And for an amount of more than 7.5 lacs, students have to pledge collateral.
 Depending upon your collateral value and your total loan requirement you can get anywhere from 10 lakhs to 1.5 crores.
 It is always preferred to initiate the process with public banks for a secured loan and private lenders for an unsecured loan.

 A feature of the cheapest education loan should not just be limited to the rate of interest but more.

-Like public banks give this grace period to students where for a course period plus 6 months to 12 months, students need not pay any interest to banks.
+Public banks give this grace period to students where for a course period plus 6 months to 12 months, students need not pay any interest to banks.
 Though simple interest will be charged which you can pay if you want to.

-Public banks like SBI, BOB, PNB, etc provide the cheapest student loans to students with all the additional benefits like a lower ROI, fixed processing fee, higher loan amount, etc but since public banks are renowned for their delayed processes, it could take months, so plan beforehand and start your loan process early with WeMakeScholars, we can help you get a secured education loan from public banks within 15-20 working days.
+Public banks like SBI, BOB, PNB, etc provide the cheapest student loans to students with all the additional benefits like a lower ROI, fixed processing fee, higher loan amount, etc but since public banks are renowned for their delayed processes, could take months, so plan beforehand and start your loan process early with WeMakeScholars, we can help you get a secured education loan from public banks within 15-20 working days.

 Since it's not wise to just rely on public banks, as they do secure loans, what if for some reason they reject your application, you need to have a backup plan.
 Backup plans are your unsecured loans and there too you need the cheapest education loan option.
 WeMakeScholars can help you get the cheapest education loan option both for a secured loan and an unsecured loan.
 We try our best to get students the best deal they can get.
 So do reach out to our financial officers by requesting a callback.